Third-Hand-Research/ur-svg-planner/README.md

 - Set the Speed Slider to a low value like 10% for testing
 - Press Play to run your program, pay attention to check that everything matches, offsets and orientation are correct.

+## This is not safety advice!

+Even if cobots like Universal Robots are sort-of-safe, be extremely wary when adding sharp, pointy tools, running at high speeds, etc. Stay out of reach of the robot, wear eye protection if necessary, etc. Always run the robot in Most Restricted safety mode if possible, use the speed slider to test programs and verify that everything is correct.

 ## Configurable options

 ### Bounds limit